 If you’re wondering how to apply for Medigap plans, we’ve created this helpful resource to make your life easier.

 North Carolina Medicare Part D plans provide coverage solely for prescription medications.
-These help you cover prescription medication costs that other plans, such as Medigap plans and Medicare Advantage, do not.
-However, some Medicare Advantage plans do include prescription drug coverage, known as MAPD plans.
+These help you cover prescription medication costs that other plans, such as Medigap plans and Medicare Advantage, don’t.
+However, some Medicare Advantage plans include prescription drug coverage, or MAPD plans.

-Every Part D plan available in Raleigh, North Carolina has a deductible of $480.
-Most of the plans have a three-star rating, except Humana has a four-star rating, and Clear Spring has a 2-star rating.
+Every Part D plan available in Raleigh, North Carolina, has a deductible of $480.
+Most programs have a three-star rating, except Humana has a four-star rating, and Clear Spring has a 2-star rating.

 If you sign up for a Medicare Part D plan, you will most likely receive an Explanation of Benefits.
 Here’s an explanation of what an EOB is.

 Special Needs Plans (SNPs) are a subset of Medicare Advantage plans.
-If you have a chronic condition or special needs, you can enroll in an SNP for additional coverage.
+You can enroll in an SNP for additional coverage if you have a chronic condition or special needs.
 However, these types of plans are only available in select areas.

 |Liberty||$0||$5,000||HMO||Chronic or Disabling|

-How to Sign Up for Supplemental Medicare in Raleigh, North Carolina
+How to sign up for Medicare plans in Raleigh, North Carolina